Docusaurus Vecto Search

 Setup

-Ensure that you have a Docusaurus project ready which is at least 2.4.3 or higher.
+Ensure that you have a Docusaurus v3 project ready.
 You may also generate a fresh one by:

 - npm